Ohlone College

-Ohlone College (Ohlone or OC; /ou'louni/) is a public community college, a member of the California Community College System, with its main campus in Fremont and a second campus in Newark.
-The Ohlone Community College District serves Fremont, Newark, and parts of Union City.
+Ohlone College (Ohlone or OC; /ou'louni/) is a public community college.

+The Ohlone Community College District serves the cities of Fremont, Newark, and parts of Union City in the Alameda County, southeast of San Francisco Bay.
+It includes two campuses and an e-campus.
+The main campus is in Fremont, with a second satellite campus in Newark.

-Ohlone offers 61 associate degree programs leading to university transfer or careers and over 100 vocational certificate programs that provide job skill training.
+A member of the California Community College System, Ohlone offers 61 associate degree programs leading to university transfer or careers and over 100 vocational certificate programs that provide job skill training.

 History

-Established as a California Community College in 1965 following voter approval, Ohlone College serves the cities of Fremont and Newark and parts of Union City in the Alameda County, southeast of San Francisco Bay.
-The Ohlone Community College District includes two campuses and an e-campus.
+In 1965, Ohlone College was established as a California Community College following voter approval.

+In 1966, the first board of trustees was elected, which then hired the founding president, Stephen Epler, in June 1966.

-The college was named Ohlone College on June 18, 1967, in honor of the Ohlone people, whose unceded lands include much of the surrounding area.
+On June 18, 1967, the college was formally named Ohlone College in honor of the Ohlone people, whose unceded lands include much of the surrounding area.